konsou/besiege_editor/README.md

-# besiege_editor
+#besiege_editor
-Konso's Besiege machine file editor
+##Konso's Besiege machine file editor

 An attempt to build and edit Besiege machine files

+Requires the following python modules:
+- lxml
+- pyquaternion

+Machine/block editing functions are in edit_functions.py

+empty_template.bsg contains an empty Machine xml file that can be used as a basis of building new machines